JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 2. JPA Entity for which the Entity View will be created
 3. Entity View class name

-Also, you can set whether the Entity View should be creatable or updatable through the respective checkboxes.
+Also, you can set the Entity View to creatable or updatable through the respective checkboxes.

 ![blaze-persistence-entity-view.png](img/blaze-persistence-entity-view.png)

-Similar to other types of DTOs, JPA Buddy provides ability to configure [inner Entity Views for associations](https://jpa-buddy.com/documentation/dto-generator/#inner-dtos-for-associations).
+Similar to other types of DTOs, JPA Buddy provides the ability to configure an [inner Entity Views for associations](https://jpa-buddy.com/documentation/dto-generator/#inner-dtos-for-associations).

-Therefore, for the configuration presented in the screenshot above, the following Entity View will be generated:
+Therefore, the configuration above will generate the following Entity View:

 ```java
 @EntityView(Person.class)